-When the people of Israel (there are more than two million of them at this time) come to Marah the water is bitter and they cannot drink it.
+Marah means "bitter."
+When the people of Israel (more than two million of them) come to Marah, the water is bitter, and they can't drink it.
 Remember-oh, keep remembering-that they are redeemed people.
 They are on the line of march.
 God had marked their route on the map, and they are following it.
 They are not out of the will of God.
 They are at Marah because God sent them to Marah.

-And will you listen to me very carefully: Bitter experiences come to the child of God after conversion.
-I do not know how to explain it, but I know it happens.
-It is puzzling and perplexing.
-How many times have you heard this from a new convert, "Why does God let this happen to me?"
+Listen to me very carefully: Bitter experiences come to the child of God after conversion.
+I don't know how to explain it, but I know it happens.
+It's puzzling and perplexing.
+How many times have you heard from a new convert, "Why does God let this happen to me?"